TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-loglocation.md

 	cloudEnvironments="public"
 />

-# Where are the logs for the Intune Exchange Connector?
+# Where are the logs for the Exchange Connector for Intune?

 ## **Recommended steps**

-The Intune Exchange Connector logs are stored in the following location:  "c:\programdata\microsoft\windows intune exchange connector\logs"
+Go to C:\ProgramData\Microsoft\Windows Intune Exchange Connector to access the log files for the Exchange Connector